Office for Safeguarding National Security: Legal authority

-For the office to be allowed to exercise its jurisdiction on a case, either the office itself or the Government of Hong Kong need to request approval from the Central People's Government (CPG).
+For the office to be allowed to exercise its jurisdiction on a case, either the office itself or the Government of Hong Kong needs to request approval from the Central People's Government (CPG).
 Statutorily, the office is only to be granted jurisdiction in cases of complexity due to the presence of foreign or external elements, inability of the regional government to enforce the law, or a major and imminent threat to national security.
-However, the structuring of the approval process effectively means that the CPG can, since it also administers the CPGNSO, grant its organ jurisdiction at its own discretion, without legal interference from Hong Kong regional authorities.
-The Hong Kong Secretary for Justice has stated that a suspect's right to engage a lawyer registered to practice in Hong Kong, but not in Mainland China, will be determined through the application of Mainland law.
+However, the structuring of the approval process effectively means that the CPG can, since it also administers the OSNS, grant its organ jurisdiction at its own discretion, without legal interference from Hong Kong regional authorities.
+The Hong Kong Secretary for Justice has stated that a suspect's right to engage a lawyer registered to practice in Hong Kong, but not in mainland China, will be determined through the application of mainland law.

-When the CPGNSO has been granted jurisdiction to investigate a case, the Supreme People's Procuratorate decides which body prosecutes the case, and the Supreme People's Court decides which court is to adjudicate it.
-In these cases, procedural matters are governed by PRC law, including the Criminal Procedure Law.
+When the OSNS has been granted jurisdiction to investigate a case, the Supreme People's Procuratorate decides which body prosecutes the case, and the Supreme People's Court decides which court is to adjudicate it.
+In these cases, procedural matters are governed by PRC law, including the Chinese Criminal Procedure Law.
 This leads to a lack of judicial independence, the absence of the right to remain silent, the possibility of incommunicado detention, and significant restriction of the right to counsel.

 Immunity

 The office and its staff are not subject to Hong Kong jurisdiction.
-Furthermore, on-duty holders of identification or certification documents issued by the office are immune from inspection, search and detention by Hong Kong law enforcement officers.
+Furthermore, on-duty holders of identification or certification documents issued by the office are immune from inspection, search, and detention by Hong Kong law enforcement officers.

-Sanctioning of staff by the United States

-The first Office director Zheng Yanxiong was sanctioned by the United States Treasury in August 2020 pursuant to the Normalization Executive Order (Executive Order 13936).

-The order, which had been issued by US President Donald Trump on 14 July, had been a response to the imposition of the national security law.
-Deputy director Li Jiangzhou was sanctioned by the US on 9 November.
-Deputy director Sun Qingye was sanctioned by the US on 15 January 2021.